27th June, 2024

 Not sure where to begin with CDM?
 Start with our CDM Regulations Summary blog post.

-A single contractor project is any project that will only involve one contractor, from start to finish.
 If the contractor appointed to do the work uses subcontractors, or the client brings in additional contractors at any stage, then the project is not a single contractor project.
+Even if those contractors are not on the site at the same time.

-Sometimes, a client may only appoint one contractor.
-But it is important to check if they will use subcontractors to complete the work.
+Sometimes, a client may only appoint one contractor, but it is important to check if they will use subcontractors to complete the work.
 A scaffolder for access, or an electrician or gas engineer for example.
-If they do use other contractors, then the project would not be a single contractor project.
+If they do use other contractors, then the project would not be a single-contractor project.

 Some roles have additional duties, and some have reduced duties.
 Some roles, like the principal designer and principal contractor, are removed altogether, with many of their duties passed to other members of the project team.